-The short film, with its relatively lower costs and expanded distribution opportunities, has become one of the most disruptive, innovative modes of storytelling--and is often an emerging filmmaker's first step into the industry.
+The short film, with its relatively lower costs of production and expanded distribution opportunities, has become one of the most disruptive, innovative modes of storytelling--and is often an emerging filmmaker's first step into a career.
 This course will introduce students to the basics of short form screenwriting, including narrative theory/structure, character design, and dialogue/voice.
 In the first quarter of the semester, we will hone dramatic techniques through several craft exercise assignments and in-class writing.
 In the following weeks, students will write two short screenplays.
 Throughout the semester, we will be workshopping and doing table reads of student work, discussing screenplays and craft texts, and screening a wide array of short films.
-The emphasis will be on discovering a sense of personal voice and completing two short screenplays (under 20 pages) that the student can produce in the future, if they choose.
+The emphasis will be on discovering a sense of personal voice and completing two short screenplays (under 20 pages).

 Supplemental Application Information: Please submit a 3-5 page writing sample.
 Screenplays are preferred, but fiction, creative non-fiction, poetry, and plays are acceptable as well.
 Also, please write a short note to introduce yourself.
 Include a couple films/filmmakers that have inspired you, your goals for the class, as well as any themes/subject matter/ideas you might be interested in exploring in your writing for film.